-Inventory's primary purpose is to meet demand in support of production or customer service.
+Inventory's primary purpose is to meet demand in support of production or Customer Relations.
 Inventory is an expensive asset and needs to be carefully managed and controlled.
 The following terms are related to the different purposes of inventory.

 Pipeline.
 Pipeline is inventory in the transportation network, including inventory shipped from a supplier but not yet received by the customer.
 The overall network design impacts the amount of pipeline inventory.

 Cycle stock.
 Cycle stock typically is the most active inventory component.
 Its amount is based on lot-sizing rules as stocks are received and depleted.

 Anticipation.
 Anticipation is the stocking of additional inventory to cover projected trends of increased demand from forecasted events such as sales promotions, seasonal fluctuations, plant shutdowns, vacations, supplier price increases, and possibilities of labor disruptions.

 Decoupling.
 Decoupling is creating independence between supply and the use of material.
 It refers to inventory that often is collected between operations so that fluctuations in the production rate of the supplying operations do not limit the output of the next operation.